KosinskiLab/AlphaPulldown/README.md

 # AlphaPulldown

+AlphaPulldown is a Python package that streamlines protein-protein interaction screens and high-throughput modelling of higher-order oligomers using AlphaFold-Multimer.
+It provides a convenient command line interface, a variety of confidence scores, and a graphical analysis tool.

 ## Pre-installation
 Check if you have downloaded necessary parameters and databases (e.g. BFD, MGnify etc.) as instructed in [AlphFold's documentation](https://github.com/deepmind/alphafold).
 You should have a directory like below:
  ```